GregJackalis/C-and-Cpp-First-Steps/README.md

-# C-Projects
+# C/C++ Projects
-Some of the C Projects that I'm making are located in this Repository.
+Some of the C and C++ Projects that I'm making are located in this Repository.
-I'm a Computer Science student and while I'm doing my lesson, I also like implementing some exercises ideas and adding features while testing my knowledge.
+I'm a Computer Science student from Greece and I like implementing some exercise ideas and adding features to them while testing my knowledge.
+In this repository you'll find these scripts which I continue to update and make better.